htgt/Design-Creation/docs/DESIGN_NOTES.md

 ### DesignCreate::Action::[All]
 * Each file here represents a command that can be invoked through the command line
 * Mostly just setup code, the bulk of the functional code is stored in the matching module in the CmdRole directory
-* See [COMMAND ROLE] section for reasoning behind this choice.
+* See [COMMAND ROLES] section for reasoning behind this choice.

 ### Overall Commands
 * These do not have a counterpart module in the CmdRole directory but consume multiple DesignCreate::CmdRole roles